-To achieve the required flood protection and construct the new flood walls, embankments and channel widening, unfortunately the removal of some trees along the banks of Roath Brook is required.
+To achieve the required flood protection and construct the new flood walls, embankments and channel widening, unfortunately the removal of some trees along the banks of Roath Brook was required.

 For details on tree removal and planting, please email firstname.lastname@example.org.

-We understand the concern the community has for the trees in the area, so we have focused the design efforts to minimise these impacts.
+We understand how the community felt about the trees in the area, so we focused the design efforts to minimise these impacts.
 For example, by avoiding removing trees around the edge of the park boundaries and replanting higher value trees.

-We cannot save every tree within the gardens, but have tried to get the correct balance of protecting the conservation area and the heritage features of the park, whilst still being able to construct the scheme and meet the required standard of flood protection.
+We could not save every tree within the gardens, but tried to get the correct balance of protecting the conservation area and the heritage features of the park, whilst still being able to construct the scheme and meet the required standard of flood protection.